Abubakar115e/PIXEL/README.md

-This a repo for the Bachelor Project
+# This a repo for my Bachelor Project in Copenhagen University